Drendel & Jansons Law Group News

 June also was the beginning of Larry Lobb's term as President of the Kane County Bar Association with Carolyn Jansons serving as his right hand woman (1st Vice President).
 In fact, Carolyn Jansons introduced Larry Lobb as the KCBA President in a very touching tribute to their friendship and professional relationship.
 It was a special night with Gilbert Drendel getting a plaque for 55 years of legal service, and Kevin Drendel and Mark Brent receiving plaques for the reaching 25 year milestone.
 All of the attorneys, some of the staff and many family were also present to enjoy the evening.

 Roman Seckel and Ed Boula were not to be left out.
-Roman is now serving as the general legal counsel to the Kane County Bar Foundation, of which Larry Lobb becomes a board member as KCBA President.
-Roman also is Chairman of the Ethics Committee.
-Ed Boula takes over as Chair of the Local Government Law Committee, while Larry Lobb assumes the head of the Membership Committee also in his capacity as the KCBA President.
+Roman is now serving as the general legal counsel to the Kane County Bar Foundation.
+Larry Lobb becomes a board member of the Bar Foundation as KCBA President.
+Roman also becomes Chairman of the KCBA Ethics Committee.
+Ed Boula takes over as Chair of the KCBA Local Government Law Committee, while Larry Lobb assumes the head of the Membership Committee also in his capacity as the KCBA President.
+It was a big night for the Drendel & Jansons Law Group.

 Mark D. Brent spoke at the National Business Institute seminar held on June 23, 2016.
-The seminar, which was advertised as Family Law from A to Z, was targeted at attorneys and paralegals and covered the global changes to the Illinois Marriage and Dissolution of Marriage Act that have taken place over the last two years.
+The seminar, which was advertised as Family Law from A to Z, for attorneys and paralegals and covered the global changes to the Illinois Marriage and Dissolution of Marriage Act that have taken place over the last two years.

 Larry Lobb spoke to attorneys at the annual Kane County Bar Association Family Law Seminar last week on the topic of bankruptcy, addressing the Intersection of Family Law and Bankruptcy.
 The Family Law Seminar is usually the largest seminar put on by the KCBA, which is a leader in the State on providing legal education seminars for attorneys in the State, and Larry joins the many attorneys in the Firm who have presented at this seminar.